 There was a study conducted on women in Taiwan that showed lavender aromatherapy helped them improve their sleep quality.

-8. Aids In Relieving Pain
+10. Aids In Relieving Pain

-9. Lavender Helps With Respiratory Issues
+11. Helps With Respiratory Issues

-You can either use it as an aromatherapy oil or apply it topically on your back, chest, and neck.
+You can either use it as an aromatherapy oil or apply it topically to your back, chest, and neck.

 Its vapor has antibacterial properties that may be helpful against respiratory tract infections.

 Lavender has been traditionally used to improve digestion by stimulating the production of bile and gastric juices, which can help treat ailments like indigestion, stomach pain, colic, and vomiting.